gonmf/dakilang/README.md

 Command | Description
 ------ | -----------
 _quit_ / _exit_ | Stop execution and exit the interpreter if in interactive mode.
 Only stops processing the current file is in non-interactive mode.
-_select_table N_ | Changes the global table currently in use.
+_select_table_ | Changes the global table currently in use.
 By default, table 0 is active.
 Passing no argument prints the current table number.
 _listing_ | Prints all clauses kept in the current global table.
 _consult_ | Read and interpret a Daki language file.
+Receives file path as argument.
 _version_ | Print version information.
 _help_ | Print help information.